JayVeezy1/MA_thesis/README.md

 3) Feature Selection (Input at the 'export_patients_to_csv()' function):

 The relevant labels/features can be chosen by the user.
 The complete dataset offers 12.487 itemids (for any kind of chart_event that happened at the ICU).
 These are too many features for any useful analysis.
 But as stated in 1), only metavision patients are included.
 Metavision enables 2.992 itemids.
 This would still be too many features.
-Thus, a user has to choose, which labels will be important for the respective use-case.
+Thus, a user has to choose, which labels (itemids) will be important for the respective use-case.
+This can be selected in the supplement file 'selection_itemids_list_mv.py'.

+A helpful file to inspect and map itemids to their labels and unit-of-measurements is the file 'events_dictionary.csv'.
+This file can also be created with the SQL script 'create_events_dictionary.sql'.

 It is recommended to choose about 40 itemids.
 This selection naturally requires some medical knowledge, thus it is also recommended to use previous research filtering as a guideline.
 Patient demographics, secondary diagnosis will always be derived, regardless of this filter.